leejoonli/code-every-day/log.md

 ## Thoughts

 Used a rather long conditional statement to return the correct value.
 Saw a {}.issubset(set(array)) solution and thought it was really intersting.

+# Day 102 (5/17/2022)

+## C#

+Continued learning about C#.
+Finished video lesson on async / await.
+Read documentation on creating an API with ASP.NET Core.

+## Thoughts

+I think I have a basic understanding of what the documentation example is trying to explain and of C# as a programming language.
+Need to start coding.